-CDC COVID-19 Community Level CDPH recommended actions Low Everyone: There is lower community spread People can wear a mask based on personal preference, and impact on healthcare system informed by their own personal level of risk. of COVID-19 Vulnerable people: Consider wearing a mask in crowded indoor public places.
+CDC COVID-19 Community Level CDPH recommended actions Low Everyone: People can wear a mask based on personal preference, informed by their own personal level of risk.

+There is lower community spread Vulnerable people: and impact on healthcare system Consider wearing a mask in crowded indoor public of COVID-19 places.
 Ensure your mask provides the best fit and filtration (respirators like N95s, KN95s and KN94s are best).
 If you are a vulnerable person or live with a vulnerable person, consider taking additional precautions.
 Medium Everyone: There is medium community Consider wearing a mask in indoor public spread and impact on healthcare places.
 Ensure your mask provides the best fit and system of COVID-19 filtration (respirators like N95, KN95 and KN94 are best).
 Vulnerable people: Wearing a mask is recommended in crowded indoor public places.
 Ensure your mask provides the best fit and filtration (respirators like N95s, KN95s and KN94s are best).
 If you have household or social contact with a vulnerable person, wearing a mask is recommended when indoors with them High Everyone: There is high community spread Wearing a mask is recommended in indoor public and impact on healthcare system places.
 Ensure your mask provides the best fit and of COVID-19 filtration (respirators like N95, KN95 and KN94 are best).
 Vulnerable people: Wearing a mask is strongly recommended in indoor public places.
 Ensure your mask provides the best fit and filtration (respirators like N95s, KN95s and KN94s are best).
 If you have household or social contact with a vulnerable person, wearing a mask is recommended when indoors with them.